-And here comes personal experience with peers.
+And here comes my personal experience with peers.
 There was this girl I really liked back in middle school, and fortunately, the feeling was mutual.
-We had a very long time of "good friend" period, when we stayed friends but we both knew what was going on.
+We had a very long time of "good friends", but we both knew what was going on.
 However, right after we made it official, she became very clingy, and always needed me to apologize for any little thing.
-At first, it was fine, but as time went by, I became tired and bit angry with this behavior and eventually backed out.
+At first it was fine, but as time went by, I became tired and a bit angry with this behavior and eventually backed out.
 I broke her heart and felt really bad about that, but to my surprise, I was kind of "un-hurtable" in my last two bad break-ups, which really bugs me.
-I want to feel the pain but I can't, since I can always convince myself that there will always be other girls.
+I want to feel the pain but I can't, since I can always convince myself that there will be other girls.

 And now I met this girl who is really fun, warm and optimistic, and I feel great just to be around her.
-But I can't make my move because there is always this voice in my head saying that even if she agrees to go out with me by some miracle, I will still run away because the word "forever" really terrifies me.
+But I can't make my move because there is always this voice in my head saying that even if by some miracle she agrees to go out with me, I will still run away because the word "forever" really terrifies me.
 I like this girl and everything, but forever?
-What if she isn't the one (and judging by my experience, that is high likely), I will leave her again and break her heart.
+What if she isn't the one (and judging by my experience, that is highly likely)?
+I will leave her again and break her heart.
 I can't bond deeply with a girl because I am afraid that everything I say will eventually be used against me.
-And what if I hypothetically maintained a relationship with her for years and then found out that she is not the one and break up with her - she will be devastated.
+And what if I hypothetically maintained a relationship with her for years and then found out that she is not the one and break up with her?
+She will be devastated.
 I don't think it is fair for her or any girl to lose years of their youth on me because of my personal emotional flaw.

 The reasons I mentioned above always work for me as ways to talk myself out of a relationship.
 I am pretty sure that unlike others on this website who can't commit because they are afraid of being hurt, I can't commit because I fear hurting others who genuinely care for me, and seeing what "forever" provides, I am even more terrified.
 However, some of my best buddies do have long-term relationships, some even last for years, and they have experienced way more terrible and catastrophic marriages.
 I really envy them.